paulsinclair51/briteTest/docs/md/Contributor_Guide.md

 - Once approved, the PR is merged into the `main` branch.
 - Changes are now part of the official codebase but not yet released.
 - The branch can be deleted after merging.

+### Versioning Checklist

+Use this checklist to ensure version numbers are correct before opening a PR:

+**Before Opening the PR:**

+- [ ] I have identified which versioned files I modified (API headers `.h`, API implementations `.c`, documentation `.md`).
+- [ ] I have determined the appropriate version change (patch, minor, or major) per the Versioning Guidelines.
+- [ ] I have updated the version numbers in all affected files:
+  - [ ] For patch changes: incremented patch only in the modified file(s).
+  - [ ] For minor changes: updated all versioned files to the same major.minor with patch reset to 0.
+  - [ ] For major changes: updated all versioned files to the same major value with minor and patch reset to 0.
+- [ ] I have verified version consistency locally by running: `scripts/bin/ckversions`
+- [ ] For documentation files, I have added a new entry to the top of the Document Version History table with today's date and a brief comment.
+- [ ] If I am making an exception to the versioning guidelines, I have included written justification in my PR description.
 </details>

 <details>